mailchain/mailchain-legacy/DEVELOPMENT_GUIDE.md

 To `add account` to your development version

 1. Navigate into the directory of the repository
-2. Run: `go run cmd/mailchain/main.go account add --protocol=ethereum --key-type="secp256k1" --private-key=YOUR_PRIVATE_KEY`
+2. Run: `go run cmd/mailchain/main.go account add --protocol=ethereum --network=mainnet --key-type="secp256k1" --private-key=YOUR_PRIVATE_KEY`

 #### Serve